- XM Copy Trading is a broker-native platform where Investors allocate funds to Strategy Managers and copied trades mirror automatically

 - Growth curve — look for steady, consistent growth rather than spikes

-Step 5: Subscribe to a Signal
+Step 5: Allocate to a Strategy Manager

 Step 6: Monitor and Adjust